Employing part-time workers

 If you have new employees who are parents, and who would like to find out if they are entitled to any other form of financial support with their childcare costs, the Employers for Childcare Family Benefits Advice Service can help - Tel 028 9267 8200 for free, impartial and confidential advice (lines open Monday to Friday 8am-5pm).

 You might also consider introducing other flexible forms of working, such as term-time working, lunchtime working, flexi-time and home-working.
-See flexible working: the law and best practice.
+See types of flexible working.